chanzuckerberg/edu-design-system/packages/components/README.md

 - Preserve exact-typed objects when possible.
 If you must make them inexact, add an explicit `...` at the end of the object.

 ## Tailwind Utility Classes
+EDS Components is configured for TW utility class use in Storybook only.
+Please configure downstream Tailwind config purge to include app files if necessary.

 Tailwind utility classes can be used with either `@apply` in CSS files such as
 ```css
 div {